Lonely road of faith is about Bernard-Preston's leap into the unknown.

 The green journey is really to new and yet undiscovered parts within.
 And it all starts with a healthy disgust of our lifestyles, the crap that we call food, and the legacy we are leaving our children.
-In a real sense it's a spiritual and lonely road of faith; the majority do not care and you are rowing upstream.
+In a real sense it's a spiritual and lonely road of faith; the majority do not care and one is rowing upstream.

 Can we make a difference?
 Sure we can.
 Perhaps it begins with a prayer for Mother Earth, or planting a few green bean seeds, or simply purchasing an energy saving device like an induction stove.